 We have added contracted rigs to the industry's most competitive floating fleet, while removing our older, less competitive assets.
 Over the past six months, we welcomed to our fleet the fourth and fifth newbuild ultra-deepwater drillships, Deepwater Pontus and Deepwater Poseidon.
 All five of our newbuild assets added since 2016 are backed by long-term contracts, and represent some of the most technically capable rigs in the world.
 In January of 2018, we closed the acquisition of Songa Offshore, which added seven semisubmersibles, including four CAT-D high-specification, harsh environment floaters, the Equinox, Endurance, Encourage and Enabler.
 These four floaters were designed to the specification of our customer, Statoil, and the rigs are on long-term contracts extending out as far as 2024, with each asset including follow-on options for twelve additional years.
-We also opportunistically upgraded our drillship, the Discoverer India, have further strengthened our position as the industry's largest and most capable ultra-deepwater and harsh environment drilling contractor.
+We also opportunistically upgraded our drillship, the Discoverer India, which was recently awarded a new contract to work offshore Ivory Coast.
+The additions of our newbuild drillships and the harsh environment semisubmersibles, as well as the enhancement to the Discoverer India, have further strengthened our position as the industry's largest and most capable ultra-deepwater and harsh environment drilling contractor.